-This Official Statement (which includes the cover page hereof and the Appendices attached hereto) is furnished by The City of Lincoln, Nebraska (the "City"), a municipal corporation existing pursuant to its home rule charter (the "Charter") and under the laws of the State of Nebraska (the "State"), to provide information concerning: (a) the City; (b) the City's electric system (which is hereinafter referred to as the "Lincoln Electric System," "LES" or the "System" and which is defined in the General Ordinance described below to include all property and assets of the City used for or pertaining to the generation, transmission, distribution and sale of electric power and energy); and (c) the City's \$75,525,000 aggregate principal amount of Lincoln Electric System Revenue and Refunding Bonds, Series 2013 (the "2013 Bonds").
+This Official Statement (which includes the cover page hereof and the Appendices attached hereto) is furnished by The City of Lincoln, Nebraska (the "City"), a municipal corporation existing pursuant to its home rule charter (the "Charter") and under the laws of the State of Nebraska (the "State"), to provide information concerning: (a) the City; (b) the City's electric system (which is hereinafter referred to as the "Lincoln Electric System," "LES" or the "System" and which is defined in the General Ordinance described below to include all property and assets of the City used for or pertaining to the generation, transmission, distribution and sale of electric power and energy); and (c) the City's \$167,800,000 aggregate principal amount of Lincoln Electric System Revenue and Refunding Bonds, Series 2015A (collectively, the "2015 Bonds").

-The 2013 Bonds are being issued pursuant to Sections 15-244 and 18-1803 to 18-1805, inclusive, Reissue Revised Statutes of Nebraska, as amended, and Article IX, Section 44 of the Charter, and a basic bond ordinance passed by the Lincoln City Council ("Council") on July 23, 2001 (Ordinance No. 17879, the "General Ordinance"), as supplemented by a series ordinance passed by Council on March 12, 2012 (Ordinance No. 19683, the "2012 Ordinance").
-The General Ordinance as amended and supplemented from time to time, including, but not limited to, the 2012 Ordinance, is herein referred to as the "Ordinance."
+The 2015 Bonds are being issued pursuant to Sections 15-244 and 18-1803 to 18-1805, inclusive, Revised Statutes of Nebraska, as amended, and Article IX, Section 44 of the Charter, and a bond ordinance passed by the Lincoln City Council ("Council") on July 23, 2001 (Ordinance No. 17879, the "General Ordinance"), as supplemented by a series ordinance passed by Council on February 9, 2015 (Ordinance No. 20154, the "2015 Ordinance").
+The General Ordinance as amended and supplemented from time to time, including, but not limited to, the 2015 Ordinance, is herein referred to as the "Ordinance."
 Capitalized terms used herein, which are not otherwise defined, shall have the respective definitions set forth in the Ordinance.
 See "APPENDIX C: SUMMARY OF CERTAIN PROVISIONS OF THE ORDINANCE-Definitions."

-The City will, following the closing and issuance of the 2013 Bonds, have the following parity bonds (in addition to the 2013 Bonds) outstanding under the Ordinance (the "Outstanding Bonds"): (a) \$10,330,000 aggregate principal amount of its Lincoln Electric System Revenue and Refunding Bonds, Series 2003 (the "2003 Bonds"), (b) \$100,595,000 aggregate principal amount Lincoln Electric System Revenue Bonds, Series 2007A (the "2007A Bonds"), (c) \$149,540,000 aggregate principal amount Lincoln Electric System Revenue Refunding Bonds, Series 2007B (the "2007B Bonds" and, collectively, with the 2007A Bonds, the "2007 Bonds") and (d) \$277,315,000 aggregate principal amount Lincoln Electric System Revenue Refunding Bonds, Series 2012 (the "2012 Bonds").
-The Series 2013 Bonds will be issued on a parity with the Outstanding Bonds under the Ordinance.
+The City will, following the closing and issuance of the 2015 Bonds and the defeasance of the outstanding Bonds of the City contemplated to be refunded by the 2015 Bonds, have the following parity bonds (in addition to the 2015 Bonds) outstanding under the Ordinance (the "Outstanding Bonds"): (a) \$2,930,000 aggregate principal amount of its Lincoln Electric System Revenue and Refunding Bonds, Series 2003 (the "2003 Bonds"), (b) \$38,780,000 aggregate principal amount of its Lincoln Electric System Revenue Bonds, Series 2007A (the "2007A Bonds"), (c) \$102,995,000 aggregate principal amount of its Lincoln Electric System Revenue Bonds, Series 2007A (the "2007A Bonds"), (d) \$252,520,000 aggregate principal amount of its Lincoln Electric System Revenue and Refunding Bonds, Series 2012 (the "2012 Bonds") and (e) \$75,525,000 aggregate principal amount of its Lincoln Electric System Revenue and Refunding Bonds, Series 2013 (the "2013 Bonds").
+The Series 2015 Bonds will be issued on a parity with the Outstanding Bonds under the Ordinance.